frankdester/frankdester/README.md

 - 👋 Hi, I’m frankdester
 - 👀 I’m interested in java stuff
-- 🌱 I’m currently learning at 3IL
+- 🌱 I’m currently studying at 3IL
 - 💞️ I’m looking to collaborate on java, jee && spring projects
 - 📫 You can check me up here or on my linkedIn profil